 There are numerous health benefits to eating hearts.
 They are a good source of high-quality proteins and provide all the essential amino acids which carry out all sorts of crucial functions throughout the body.

 They are high in iron which is needed to produce haemoglobin to transport oxygen through the blood, and zinc which boosts the immune system and helps heal cuts.

-Chicken hearts are also high in B vitamins which help with stress, fatigue and problems with the heart and blood vessels.
-So eating hearts is actually good for your heart!
+The tiny poultry pumps are also high in B vitamins which help with stress, fatigue and problems with the heart and blood vessels.
+So it turns out eating hearts is actually good for your heart!

 Compared to muscle meat, offal is cheap to buy.
 Free-range chicken hearts are about a third of the price of chicken breast and lower welfare is even cheaper (although I wouldn’t recommend it).
-Hearts remain juicier and have a lot more flavour than the white meat so they are an absolute bargain.
+Hearts remain juicier and have a lot more flavour than white meat so all things considered, they are an absolute bargain.